aiverify-foundation/aiverify-developer-tools/CONTRIBUTING.md

 [Add any additional information or context that might be relevant to reviewers.]
 ```

-Should you find that you are making a change that potentially qualifies as a large feature change, please contact ________ separately before making a PR.
+Should you find that you are making a change that potentially qualifies as a large feature change, please [contact us](https://aiverifyfoundation.sg/contact-us/?utm_source=Github&utm_medium=referral&utm_campaign=20230607_Queries_from_GitHub) separately before making a PR.

 ## Other ways of contributing